 (3) The hosting services we use are for the purpose of providing the following services: infrastructure and platform services, computer processing capacity, storage space and database services, security services and technical maintenance services, which we use for the purpose of operating this website.

-In this context, we and our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communications data belonging to customers, potential customers and visitors to this website based on our legitimate interest in having an efficient and security provision of this website, in accordance with Art.
+In this context, we and our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communications data belonging to visitors to this website based on our legitimate interest in having an efficient and security provision of this website, in accordance with Art.
 6 para.
 1 letter f GDPR in conjunction with Art.
 28 GDPR.

 6. Data protection for job applications

 Job applicant data is processed for the purpose of fulfilling our (pre)contractual obligations as part of the application process within the definition of Art.
 6 para.
 1 letter b GDPR and Art.
 6 para.
-1 letter f GDPR provided the data processing is necessary for us, such as during the course of legal proceedings (§ 26 Federal Data Protection Act (BDSG) also applies in Germany).
+1 letter f GDPR provided the data processing is necessary for us, such as during the course of legal proceedings.

 7. Objection or withdrawal of consent to the processing of your data